Queen Rania Calls For The Protection Of Palestinian Children At 'Save The Children' Event

-Queen Rania Al Abdullah called for the protection of Palestinian children from "the very worst" of humanity, stressing that "a child is a child, and all children deserve to be protected."
+AMMAN - her majesty Queen Rania called for the protection of Palestinian children from“the very worst” of humanity, stressing that“a child is a child, and all children deserve to be protected.”

-Speaking in New York on Monday at a High-Level event hosted by Save the Children on the sidelines of the United Nations General Assembly Week, Her Majesty noted that the sound of a child's cry anywhere would elicit "a visceral reaction" that can "drive every other thought from our minds."
+Speaking in New York on Monday at a High-Level event hosted by Save the Children on the sidelines of the United Nations General Assembly Week, Her Majesty noted that the sound of a child's cry anywhere would elicit“a visceral reaction” that can“drive every other thought from our minds,” according to a statement from Her Majesty's Office.

-Commenting on the normalization of Palestinian children's suffering, Her Majesty stated: "The easiest way to justify harming a child is to un-child them: age them up, demonize them, group them together in the tens of thousands, so that they blur together into one faceless mass."
+Commenting on the normalisation of Palestinian children's suffering, Her Majesty stated:“The easiest way to justify harming a child is to un-child them: age them up, demonise them, group them together in the tens of thousands, so that they blur together into one faceless mass.”

 Stressing that these children are not numbers, Queen Rania mentioned the stories of a number of Palestinian children killed by Israeli aggression in recent months including Mahmoud, a boy in ninth-grade, killed while riding his bicycle home from school in Jenin, Tala, a little girl in pink roller skates killed by shrapnel on her way out to play, and four-day old twins Asser and Aissel, killed on the same day their birth certificates were issued.